Find a teacher

 Songs

-Since then, I also became interested in Kazakhstan and Kazakh language.
+Since then, I also become interested in Kazakhstan and the Kazakh language.
 So, I listen to many of the songs almost every day, even while working!
 I am fascinated by the language.
-The Kazakh language belongs to Turkic language family, and one online Kazakh acquaintance admitted that she also understands Kyrgyz and Turkish quite well because of the similarities.
+The Kazakh language belongs to the Turkic language family, and one online Kazakh acquaintance admitted that she also understands Kyrgyz and Turkish quite well because of the similarities.

 Apparently, the recommended song playlist that YouTube has shown me does not have only Kazakh songs, but also Kyrgyz and Turkmen songs!